What is the purpose of this information?

 Additionally, alerting only works for those users running SES-based applications.
 In a mixed application environment, non SES-based applications will not apply to the alert settings.

+Option 3 - License Check-out: Provides an offline license.
 While many users have Internet access, there are Organizations that restrict access due to security and privacy, government laws, remote locations, or other factors.
-Regardless of the reason, SES applications can still be used.
-For these situations, the Administrator can check out a license for an individual user or group of users.
-This functionality continues what was available in previous license programs.
+The Administrator can check out a license for an individual user or group of users.

 Once the Subscription Entitlement Service application is installed, users can sign in using the email address they used for Registration along with the password they created.
 If an Organization is Federated each user will sign in automatically using their Domain credentials.

-*Please Note: If a user is unable to enable an application through the CONNECTION Client sign-in, the Bentley Licensing Tool can be used to enable the application.
+*Please Note: If unable to enable an application through the CONNECTION Client sign-in, the Bentley Licensing Tool can be used to enable the application.

 Use you Bentley applications.
 For any questions on the functionality of your application, please see that Support group as you would for any other version of a Bentley product.